JDureau/dengue-Madeira-2012/README.md

 For the sake of transparency, and to foster further improvements of this preliminary exploration, this repository provides the means to easily reproduce the presented results.
-It relies on the [library of inference methods][5] developed in collaboration with Sébastien Ballesteros as part the the [PLOM.IO project][6].
+It relies on the [plom-pipe library of inference methods][4] developed in collaboration with Sébastien Ballesteros as part the the [PLOM.IO project][6].

 Reproducing the results: